mediacloud/backend/doc/coding_guidelines.markdown

 ## Format code with PEP 8

-[PEP 8](https://www.python.org/dev/peps/pep-0008/) is the go-to style guide for Python code, so let's not reinventing the wheel.
+[PEP 8](https://www.python.org/dev/peps/pep-0008/) is the go-to style guide for Python code, so let's not reinvent the wheel.

 If using PyCharm (which you should), it's easy to reformat your code by pressing `⌥⌘L` on OS X or `Ctrl + Alt + L` on Linux.
 Also, PyCharm will help you fix other PEP 8 mistakes automatically.